aarushkurupati-a11y/Software-2-Portfolio-Project/doc/04-component-abstract-class/04-component-abstract-class.md

 ### Updated

-- Changed design to include rotate to a specific player on serve...
+- Changed design to include rotate to a specific player on serve as a method in the enhanced interface, and implemented this method in said abstract class...

 ```